Ndzenyuy/aws-bootcamp-cruddur-2023/journal/week2.md

 gp env HONEYCOMB_API_KEY=""
 gp env HONEYCOMB_SERVICE_NAME="Cruddur"
 ```
-We launch the app by running docker compose up, then we watch !(honeycomb)[honeycomb.io]
+We launch the app by running docker compose up, then we watch [honeycomb](https://ui.honeycomb.io) for the sent metrics: